-The resident workers in City of Armadale have a lower proportion of people using public transport to get to work than Western Australia.
+Within the City of Armadale, there is a lower proportion of resident All industries workers using public transport to get to work than the Western Australia workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including:

 - The availability of affordable and effective public transport options between place of residence and place of work;

 - The number of motor vehicles available within a household; and